 Searching by what a customer has not yet purchased is almost identical to searching by event purchase, except you’re not searching by just events.
 You will find customers who have bought tickets to events of certain genres but have not yet bought tickets to a specific event.
 Searching this way is very useful just like searching by event purchase.
 For example, you can find customers who are interested in musicals because they’ve bought tickets to musicals in the past, but let’s say they haven’t yet bought tickets to your new musical event, you can contact them to advertise this new musical.

 Note: If you have not linked any of your events with genres, you must do that in order to search by marketing by genre, so be sure to follow the steps mentioned above.

 To search by donation history you must:

 Once you have searched for the customer or customers you want to find, you can view those customers’ order history, e-gift card history, reservation history, donation history, and details like their address or phone number.
-To see this information, all you need to do is click on the eye icon, located in the view column.
+To see this information, all you need to do is click on the associated order ID

 You will then be taken to a page where all this information will be displayed.
 There will be headers for “Details”, “Customer Classifications”, “Event Genres”, “Purchasing Data”, “Customer Notes”, "Reservation History", "eGift Card History", and “Order History”.
 Under each header, you will find the corresponding information.
 First and last name, home address, email address, and telephone number fields will display what your customer entered during their ticket purchase.
 If any of this information is wrong, continue on to the next section, which will tell you all about how to change or edit customer information.